jantman/ford-f150-gen14-can-bus-interface/message_watcher/README.md

 ## Tools Overview

-This directory contains two complementary CAN monitoring tools:
+This directory contains three complementary CAN monitoring tools:

 1. **`can_decoder.py`** - General-purpose CAN message logger and decoder
 2. **`can_dashboard.py`** - Live dashboard display for specific signals
+3. **`can_embedded_logger.py`** - Embedded-optimized logger for resource-constrained systems

 ## Features